JoaoAmadeu/CSharp-Style-Guide/README.md

 <h2 id="name-enum"> Enum </h2>

 ✔️ **Always** the name should be a singular type name.
-    - except if marked with the `System.FlagsAttribute`.
-It should be pluralized, as these may represent more than one value.
+         Except if marked with the `System.FlagsAttribute`, then it should be pluralized, as these may represent more than one value.
 ❌ **Never** use prefix or suffix.
 ✔️ **Always** use `PascalCase`.